emotional-cities/pluma-experiments/Workflows/ProtocolOutdoor.md

 - [ ] remove ecg electrodes.
 - [ ] remove empatica wirstband
 - [ ] remove backpack

-### Support
-- [ ] Ipad or equivalent to remote in the computer.
-- [ ] Access point where pupil labs Ipad and backpack should connect.

 ## LSL EEG Codes description
 LSL messages are sent to the EEG using the following codes: